pinobatch/hello-world/Xubuntu_setup.md

 In each Launcher, add one application.

 1. Firefox, Mousepad, GNU Image Manipulation Program
-2. Terminal Emulator, Calculator, ???
+2. Terminal Emulator, MATE Calculator, ???

 With the window buttons out of the way, we have room for other things on the top panel:

-1. Change the Whisker Menu to display icon and title, and change its title to Start.
+1. Open the Whisker Menu's properties.
+In the Panel Button pane, set it to display icon and title, and change its title to Start.
 2. Add Directory Menu and Show Desktop to the right of Start.
 3. Add CPU Graph to the right of the big separator, and set update interval to 1 s, width to 30, and no current usage bars.